Arabic diacritics: Rohingya tone markers

-Historically Arabic script has been adopted and used by many tonal languages, examples include Xiao'erjing for Mandarin Chinese as well as Ajami script adopted for writing various languages of Western Africa.
+Historically, the Arabic script has been adopted and used by many tonal languages; examples include Xiao'erjing for Mandarin Chinese as well as Ajami script adopted for writing various languages of Western Africa.
 However, the Arabic script never had an inherent way of representing tones until it was adapted for the Rohingya language.
 The Rohingya Fonna are 3 tone markers which are part of the standardized and accepted orthographic convention of Rohingya.
 It remains the only known instance of tone markers within the Arabic script.

 Tone markers act as "modifiers" of vowel diacritics.
 In simpler words, they are "diacritics for the diacritics".
 They are written "outside" of the word, meaning that they are written above the vowel diacritic if the diacritic is written above the word, and they are written below the diacritic if the diacritic is written below the word.
 They are only ever written where there are vowel diacritics.
-This is important to note, as without the diacritic present, there is no way to distinguish between tone markers and I‘jām i.e. dots that are used for purpose of phonetic distinctions of consonants.
+This is important to note, as without the diacritic present, there is no way to distinguish between tone markers and ijām; i.e. dots that are used for purpose of phonetic distinctions of consonants.